Micr0wave3/microVinyl/README.md

 ## TODO List
-- [ ] Finish the extrusion base
+- [X] Finish the extrusion base
 - [ ] Finish the bolts for the corner assembly
-- [ ] Do the bolts for the vinyl plate support assembly
+- [ ] Do the bolts for the vinyl plate support assembly (M5 Hex bit)
-- [ ] Make the thrust bearing for the plate support assembly
+- [X] Make the thrust bearing for the plate support assembly
 - [ ] Finish the TODO list list list listlis rhauiog szbgksjrgb sr  osu

 ## Component List